 Choosing the right frame is the first major decision.
 Each material offers different benefits, and the price gap between them has remained stable entering 2026.

-Aluminium Windows Aluminium windows cost 40 to 60 percent more than uPVC.
+Aluminium Windows Aluminium windows cost 40 to 60 per cent more than uPVC.
 A standard aluminium casement window starts at £450 and can exceed £900.
 Aluminium frames are stronger, allowing thinner sightlines and more glass area.
 They suit modern extensions and period renovations where slim profiles are needed.
 Powder-coated colours are usually included, but heritage-style detailing adds cost.

 Timber Windows Timber is the premium material.
 A hardwood casement window starts at £650 and can reach £1,300.
 Softwood is cheaper but less durable.
 Timber requires staining or painting every three to five years.
 You choose timber for authenticity, especially in conservation areas, but it comes with higher upfront and ongoing costs.

 Composite Windows Composite frames combine materials, such as timber cores with aluminium cladding.
-Prices sit between aluminium and timber, typically 20 percent higher than aluminium.
+Prices sit between aluminium and timber, typically 20 per cent higher than aluminium.
 They offer low maintenance and high insulation, but are less common.

 Double Glazing Cost by Window Type